kamangir/blue-assistant/template.md

 # 🧠 blue-assistant

-🧠 `@assistant` runs AI scripts, such as the ones listed below.
+🧠 `@assistant` runs AI scripts; DAGs that combine deterministic and AI operations, such as below,

+--table--

 ```bash
 pip install blue-assistant